edbullen/DockerSpark245/README.md

 + `/opt/workspace/datain` - source data for loading in to Spark jobs
 + `/opt/workspace/dataout`- output data from Spark jobs

-The data in these folders is *persistant* between container restarts and between Docker image rebuilds as it is located on the Docker `shared-workspace` volume.
+The data in these folders is *persistent* between container restarts and between Docker image rebuilds as it is located on the Docker `shared-workspace` volume.

-### Cluster Dependancies ###
+### Cluster Dependencies ###

 *Docker Compose* is used to link all the cluster components together so that an overall running cluster service can be started.